cpske/ISP/git/Using-Github.md

     cmd> git commit -m "initial code checkin"
     ```
    A `.gitignore` file (optional) prevents you from accidentally committing the wrong files to git.
 Once you have a good `.gitignore` file, you can copy it from one project to another.

 2. On [Github](https://github.com) create an **empty** repository for the project.
     a. on Github click on the "+" icon at upper-right of your home page and choose "create new repository".
     b. give the repository a name.
 It does **not** need to be the same as your local project name.
     c. don't put any files in the Github repo -- the repo must be **EMPTY**
     d. copy the URL that Github shows you, for example `https://github.com/billgates/assignment1.git`.
 3. On your local computer, add Github as "remote" repository.
 Suppose the repo you created in Step 2 has URL "https://github.com/billgates/assignment1.git".
-Then you'd enter:
+Then enter:
    ```shell
    cmd> git remote add origin https://github.com/billgates/assignment1.git cmd> git push -u origin master